List of community buyouts in Scotland

-This is an incomplete list of areas of land under community ownership in Scotland.
+This list contains the majority of land under community ownership in Scotland.
 It includes areas purchased in community buyouts, as well as land gifted or transferred for a nominal fee.

 The Land Reform (Scotland) Act 2003 introduced rights for communities to purchase land in their area.
+The Community Empowerment (Scotland) Act 2015 extended the Community Right to Buy to communities of any size, including those in urban areas.
+The Land Reform (Scotland) Act 2016 allows ministers to compel landowners to sell if they decide that the sale will further sustainable development in the area.
 Funding for buying land has been provided by the Scottish Government through the Scottish Land Fund.